 My experience with the Bible, on the other hand, became more foreign.
 In my heart I knew that the Jesus in the Bible was real, he was inviting, and he somehow still loved me.

 My sisters and I were forced to memorize whole chapters of the Bible, both Old and New Testaments. to be allowed to attend a Christian camp called, Bible Memory Association, where the fees were reduced if we could quote all the passages we memorized without one mistake.
 Going to the camp meant more Bible stuff shoved down our undeveloped throats.
+There was only one christian camp, called Hume Lake.
+At this camp we were given a wide variety of choices in activities from art to canoeing.
+We were not forced or coerced to do anything.
+For the first time I had fun but I also felt loved.
+Let the little children come to me.

 Our family had been presenting signs of ever-widening cracks.
 Our parents began going to separate churches.
 My mother attended a large glass church where she was allowed to wear her furs and jewelry.
 My father went to a small pentecostal church but, we convinced him we liked our old church because we could walk home.
 We once again honed our fine skills of ditching church.
 Walk in church, grab a bulletin, walk out the back and walk home; making up a sermon on the way.